webdevphi/Winter-2018-Workshops/1-React/README.md

 ```
 ***

-You've done it, if all is well you shoul be able to build and everything should work
+You've done it! if all is well you should be able to build and everything should work